Selling a house with a mortgage: how it works and your options

 Other moving costs to budget for

 In addition to mortgage fees, there are estate agent, legal fees and removal costs to plan for.
-Our cost of moving calculator can quickly give you an idea of the costs to plan for:
+Use our cost of moving calculator to get an idea of the costs to plan for.

-How does selling a house during a fixed term mortgage work?
+How common is selling a house with a mortgage?

 How is your mortgage paid off when you sell your house?